 Founded in 2011, Shinola is a lifestyle brand that retails fashion and luxury goods.
-Tom Kartsotis, the founder of the investment group called Bedrock Manufacturing Co. currently owns and operates the Shinola brand.
+Tom Kartsotis, the founder of Bedrock Manufacturing Co.’s investment group currently, owns and operates the Shinola brand.
 Shinola Private now manufactures watches, bicycles, leather, and other goods.

 As the brand gained popularity over the years, the Federal Trade Commission ordered Shinola to stop using the “Made in America” tag.
-As a result, Shinola complied since a majority of their parts came from overseas and later assembled in Detroit.
-Instead, the brand had to switch its advertising slogan to “Built in Detroit using Swiss and imported parts.”
+As a result, Shinola complied since most of their parts came from overseas and later assembled in Detroit.
+Instead, the brand had to switch its advertising slogan to “Built-in Detroit using Swiss and imported parts.”

-Back in the 1870s, Shinola was the name of a shoe polish company.
-Unable to carry on under after the guidance of multiple owners, the company dissolved.
-However, the Bedrocks brand acquired the name Shinola in 2011, officially forming the Shinola watchmaking company as we know today.
+In the 1870s, Shinola was the name of a shoe polish company.
+Unable to carry on under the guidance of multiple owners, the company dissolved.
+However, the Bedrocks brand acquired the name Shinola in 2011, officially forming the Shinola watchmaking company as we know it today.

-Ever since, Kartsotis envisioned the sales of affordable but high-quality watches made in the USA, as opposed to the Swiss counterparts.
-Shinola opened its factory in Detroit, marking a strategic move to capitalize on the American brand for the American dream.
-Furthermore, Kartsotis also cracked the marketing strategy needed to expand the name of the brand across the globe.
+Ever since Kartsotis envisioned the sales of affordable but high-quality watches made in the USA to compete with Swiss counterparts, Shinola opened its factory in Detroit, marking a strategic move to capitalize on the American brand for the American dream.
+Furthermore, Kartsotis also cracked the marketing strategy needed to expand the brand’s name across the globe.

-Much after the inception and setting up of its Detroit factory, Shinola made a grand move to collaborate with General Electrics, who at that time was facing its own hurdles.
-The parent company Bedrocks arranged for GE to teach technical know-how to Shinola’s workers in exchange for Shinola’s marketing strategies.
+After its Detroit factory’s inception and setting up, Shinola made a grand move to collaborate with General Electrics.
+Parent company Bedrocks arranged for GE to teach technical know-how to Shinola’s workers in exchange for Shinola’s marketing strategies.
 As a result, Shinola paved the way to become what some call in the press call America’s coolest watch brand to date.

 Shinola officially launched its timepieces in the year 2013.
-Their first collection, the Runwell Limited Edition sold out in the week of its launch.
-Following this success, Shinola introduced the Wright Brothers Limited Edition Watch and the Great American Series.
+Their first collection, the Runwell Limited Edition, sold out in the week of its launch.
+Shinola introduced the Wright Brothers Limited Edition Watch and the Great American Series following this success.